Swan0526/ASCII-Converter/README.md

 ..............................................................................
 ..............................................................................
 ```

-## Known issu
+## Known Issues

-- The image is often strech out du to size difference between pixel and character
+- The image is often stretched out due to size differences between pixels and characters.
-- The video can be out of center and not fil the entire screen
+- The video can be out of center and not fill the entire screen.